syazarilasyraf/syazarilasyraf.com/_bookmarks/whence-time.md

 ---
-title: Where does my computer get the time from? – Tony Finch
+title: Where does my computer get the time from?
 layout: bookmark
 tags:
   - Tech